Sustainable Fashion Manufacturing: A Practical Guide for Brands

 At White Cotton, sustainability is not a marketing angle — it is how we have always operated.
 As a family business in Barcelos, our community, our water, and our workforce are not abstract concepts.
 They are our neighbours.

-We hold OEKO-TEX Standard 100 certification.
+We source OEKO-TEX Standard 100 certified fabrics.
 We source GOTS-certified organic cotton and BCI cotton.
 Our fabric waste is recycled through local textile recyclers.
 Our supply chain is almost entirely within a 30km radius of our factory.

 We are not perfect.
 No manufacturer is.
 But we are transparent about where we are and where we are going.
 Ask us anything — we will give you an honest answer.